ghostpress/employee-travel-emissions/scrapers/Python/readme.md

 The "run.py" file runs the program to iteratively scrape a site.

-Use Instructions:
+### Use Instructions

-Check your version of Chrome here (https://mdigi.tools/whatversion/) and then download the corresponding chromedriver .zip file for your OS and browser version here (https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Check your version of Chrome [here](https://mdigi.tools/whatversion/) and then download the corresponding chromedriver .zip file for your OS and browser version [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Place the unzipped chromedriver file in your Documents folder and make it executable.
 Update the file path in Scraper as needed.